actionhero/actionhero/wiki/core/development-mode.md

 - new files won't be loaded in, only existing files when the app was booted will be monitored
 - as deleting a file might crash your application, we will not attempt to re-load deleted files
 - if you have changed the `task.frequency` of a periodic task, you will continue to use the old value until the task fires at least once after the change
-- changing `config.js`, initializers, or servers, will attempt to do a "full" reboot the server rather than just reload that component.
+- changing `api.config`, initializers, or servers, will attempt to do a "full" reboot the server rather than just reload that component.

 ## Watching custom files